DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/parameters-overview.md

 	* **Dynamic List**

 		A parameter obtains a list of values from a specified data source.
-Look-Up settings contains a data source, and data member storing parameter values.
+Look-Up settings contain a data source, and data member storing parameter values.
 The value member defines a data field that will provide values to the parameter.
-The display member defines a data field storing values displayed in a Print Preview.
+The display member defines a data field storing values displayed in Print Preview.

 		![](../../../../images/eurd-web-parameters-dynamic-values.png)